Roulette: Roulette table layout

 The cloth-covered betting area on a roulette table is known as the layout.
 The layout is either single-zero or double-zero.

 The European-style layout has a single zero, and the American style layout is usually a double-zero.
 The American-style roulette table with a wheel at one end is now used in most casinos because it has a higher house edge compared to a European layout.

 The French style table with a wheel in the centre and a layout on either side is rarely found outside of Monte Carlo.

 Types of bets

 In roulette, bets can be either inside or outside.

 Inside bets

 Outside bets

 Outside bets typically have smaller payouts with better odds at winning.
-Except as noted, all of these bets lose if a zero comes up.
+Except as noted, all of these bets lose if a 0 comes up.